This post will run you through everything you need to know in order to forecast your sales more accurately than 90% of other restaurants.

 Over-prepping, a waste of both food and time.

-Running out of certain menu items leading to unhappy customers
+Running out of key menu items, making customers unhappy

 By taking data from the last four weeks (or three or five weeks, but four is most common), you are able to create a 4-week average that can give you an idea of sales for the upcoming week.
 Your forecast for Monday, for example, would be the average sales for the past 4 Mondays.
 Simple as that.